Taxes

 3. Social Security Income is Taxable – Up to 85%!

-Just as Shane said, many people don’t realize that their Social Security benefits are taxable based on other sources of income in retirement.
-They’re taxable up to 85% of your overall benefit!
+Many people don’t realize that their Social Security benefits are taxable based on other sources of income in retirement.
+They’re taxable up to 85% of your overall benefit.
 That is obviously a healthy chunk of your Social Security, and it’s based on something called provisional income.

 What is Provisional Income?